Stubs42/OrangeLine/README.md

 They may even disappear again if the concept behind the module doesn't work es expected.
 Functionality can change and no backward compatibility is promised between beta versions of a module.
 So problems with upgrading between beta versions may arise.
-After collecting feedback from the community and doing the polishing of GUI and functionalityi, those modules will hopefully enter a stable state.
+After collecting feedback from the community and doing the polishing of GUI and functionality, those modules will hopefully enter a stable state.

 When a module has reached its stable state, the [Beta] mark will disappear.
 Modules not marked as beta will maintained in a backward compatible way if possible.